navyashanbhag/wordcounter/README.md

-# wordcounter:this will counts words,sentences and characters .
+# wordcounter:
-technoloies used are html,css and javascript
+this will counts words,sentences and characters . technoloies used are html,css and javascript